gardenlinux/gardenlinux/docs/01_developers/bare_container.md

 Garden Linux offers a range of specialized bare container images, each tailored for specific applications and designed for minimalism and security:

 - **Bare-libc**: Ideal for C/C++ applications requiring only essential C runtime libraries.
-- **Bare-python**: Equipped with Python runtime, perfect for Python-based applications.
+- **Bare-Python3**: Equipped with Python3 runtime, perfect for Python3-based applications.
 - **Bare-sapmachine**: Customized for sapmachine with necessary libraries and binaries.
 - **Bare-nodejs**: Includes Node.js environment, suitable for server-side JavaScript applications.